luka712/moje-sunce/exampleSite/content/english/products/myrtle.md

 tags: ["Mechine","Retro"]
 sections:
     - key: "Description:"
-      value: "Organic Chamomile blue is the more potent of the two varieties of chamomile, with a more powerful, herbaceous aroma.
-It is also known as German Chamomile."
+      value: "Myrtle oil is seen as uplifting yet calming.
+It works well when diffused and blends with lots of other oils. .
+It has a fresh, peppery aroma, sometimes compared to Bay or Eucalyptus."
     - key: ""
       value: ""
     - key: "Ingredient profile:"
-      value: "Chamomilla Matricaria"
+      value: "Myrtle communis organic essential oil"
     - key: "Origin:"
       value: "Croatia"
     - key: "Extraction Method:"
       value: "Steam distilled"
     - key: "Colour:"
-      value: "Deep blue to blueish green"
+      value: "Yellow to dark orange to red"
     - key: "Odour:"
-      value: "Herbaceous"
+      value: "fresh, green"
     - key: ""
       value: ""
     - key: "Characteristics:"
       list:
         - value: "Certified cruelty free, organic and vegan friendly."
         - value: "Steam distilled."
-        - value: "Calming and relaxing."
+        - value: "Refreshing and clean aroma."
+        - value: "Uplifting in nature."
-        - value: "Very popular in aromatherapy and massage."
+        - value: "Perfect for settling the mind and promoting restfulness."
-        - value: "Frequently used in skincare preparations thanks to its soothing properties."
+        - value: "Toning and clarifying when used in skin and hair care."
-        - value: "Delicately fragrance your homemade products and massage oil blends."
         - value: "Middle perfumery note."
-        - value: "Blends well with Bergamot, Frankincense, Lavender, Rose, Ylang Ylang."
+        - value: "Blends well with Cedarwood, Ho Leaf, Sandalwood, Rosemary and Thyme."
     - key: ""
       value: ""
     - key: "Indications"
       value: "Seek medical advice before use if suffering from any medical conditions or allergies.
-Always conduct a patch test before using new product.
-              Store in a cool and dry place away from sunlight.
-              As our products are natural, the colour and odour may vary from batch to batch.
+Always conduct a patch test before using any new product.
+Store in a cool dry place away from sunlight.As our products are natural, the colour and odour may vary from batch to batch.
 We are continually improving our products and so on occasion the product you receive may differ slightly in appearance from images displayed on our website."
     - key: ""
       value: ""
     - key: "How to use:"
       olist:
-          - value: "Dilution - Dilute at a percentage of 1% of the finished blend, typically 20 drops or 1 ml of essential oil to 100ml of carrier oil.
+          - value: "Dilution - Dilute at a percentage of 1% of the finished blend, typically 20 drops or 1ml of essential oil to
+100 ml of carrier oil.
 Do not use undiluted on the skin.
 You can use up to 3% dilution for use on your body or in the bath.
 Consult your doctor or midwife before using during pregnancy."
-          - value: "Dilution - Dilute at a percentage of 1% of the finished blend, typically 20 drops or 1 ml of essential oil to 100ml of carrier oil.
-Do not use undiluted on the skin.
-You can use up to 3% dilution for use on your body or in the bath.
-Consult your doctor or midwife before using during pregnancy."
-          - value: "Dilution - Dilute at a percentage of 1% of the finished blend, typically 20 drops or 1 ml of essential oil to 100ml of carrier oil.
-Do not use undiluted on the skin.
-You can use up to 3% dilution for use on your body or in the bath.
-Consult your doctor or midwife before using during pregnancy."
-          - value: "Dilution - Dilute at a percentage of 1% of the finished blend, typically 20 drops or 1 ml of essential oil to 100ml of carrier oil.
-Do not use undiluted on the skin.
-You can use up to 3% dilution for use on your body or in the bath.
-Consult your doctor or midwife before using during pregnancy."
-          - value: "Dilution - Dilute at a percentage of 1% of the finished blend, typically 20 drops or 1 ml of essential oil to 100ml of carrier oil.
-Do not use undiluted on the skin.
-You can use up to 3% dilution for use on your body or in the bath.
-Consult your doctor or midwife before using during pregnancy."
+          - value: "Massage - Blend it with a carrier oil like almond or coconut."
+          - value: "Aromatherapy - Add a few drops to your diffuser or oil burner and enjoy the invigorating and uplifting scent of Myrtle."
+          - value: "DIY Beauty - Can be used as an ingredient in your own homemade lotions, serums, creams and balms."
+          - value: "Green Cleaning - Can be used to make your own eco-friendly cleaning products at home."
 draft: false
 type: "post"
 ---